 This local market is filled with clothing, restaurants, fresh food, trinkets and much, much more!
 For those shoppers out there, leave space in your carry-on for purchases here – it is a “locals” favorite and easy to get to ~ Keskturg

-This was a happened-upon bar as we were walking the medieval streets of Tallinn, fellow tourists said, “Hey, do you like 80’s?”
+This was a happened-upon bar as we were walking the medieval streets of Tallinn, fellow tourists said, “Hey, do you like the 80’s?”
 Ugh…. wanna see my jelly shoes?
 Of course, and led us to the Depeche Mode bar.
 I know, right!
 I was in 7th heaven.
 Cozy bar with a sleek, retro feeling.
-Made me feel like I was 17 again.
+It made me feel like I was 17 again.

 Be prepared for some really GREAT food in Tallinn.
 If you are a meat and three kinda guy or are traveling with one, this is the town for YOU!
 We tried quite a few places but our favorite was the Olde Hansa.

 Recommended by our friends from Reval we hopped on over there and bumped into George.
 Hard-working young people, I love it.
 This authentic brewpub with meals that feed you like you are a beast at a feast is super fun.
 You may feel a bit out of place with your street clothes but the waitstaff never broke character making it a super fun experience.

 Another favorite was Café Moon – this exceptional “Foodie” restaurant near the harbor will have your tummy growling just reading the on-line menu.
 This was recommended by a friend who knows I am partial to ‘really great food.”
 I didn’t think it was too pricey for the portions and the level of expertise in cooking.
 MAKE RESERVATIONS though and they close like they have a family on Sunday nights, I totally respect that ~

 Our waitstaff and bartender were incredible and anticipated our wants before we even ordered.
 That was super cool.